paulfoley/Udacity_Nanodegree-Data_Analyst/Bay_Area_Bike_Share-Analysis/README.md

 In this project, we will perform data wrangling as well as an exploratory analysis on the Bay Area Bike Share data to answer specific questions (see below) about their pricing model.

+## Questions for Analysis
+Below are the questions we find interesting and want to answer using the [Bay Area Bike Share](https://www.fordgobike.com/) data set.

+### Question 1

+Currently, there is an overage fee for rides longer then 30 minutes.
+Is this optimal though?
+What does the typical ride time look like?
+It could benefit Bay Area Bike Share to change their overage fees based on the typical ride of a user.

+* Are there any usage trends in the data for length of ride times?

+### Question 2

+Right now packages are broken out into yearly, 24-hour, as well as 3-day passes.
+Is this optimal though?
+In order to improve the bike service pricing package let's look at usage trends to see if there are peak days where the bike share is being used more often.

+* Are there any usage trends in the data for specific days of the week where bike share is utilized the most?

+### Question 3

+It's also important for us to understand how the bike share is being used in various cities.
+Let's explore the data and see if there are certain cities where the bikes are being used more often.
+From understanding this we can add more bikes in certain cities as well as change pricing based on demand.

+* Are there specific cities where bike share is used more then other cities?

+## Getting Started

 ### Prerequisites
 You'll need to install: